EVORA-project/evora-ontology/models/docs/NaturalPartOrigin.md

   indigenousPeopleAndLocalCommunityOrigin:
     name: indigenousPeopleAndLocalCommunityOrigin
-    description: The specific IPLC area (Indigenous People and Local Communities) from which this sample/element was sampled, if relevant
+    description: The specific IPLC area (Indigenous People and Local Communities) from which this sample/element was sampled, if relevant.
     title: indigenous people and local community origin
     related_mappings:
     - mesh:D000081034